dvdvideo1234/TrackAssemblyTool/readme.md

    If you are happy with the selection, click in the text-box and then hit the TAB button.
    The selection code will be auto-generated in there, press ENTER and it's done :).

-Q: Dude, I want to snap the track piece direcly to the trace serface, how shold I do that ?
+Q: Dude, I want to snap the track piece directly to the trace surface, how should I do that ?
-A: Emm Check the "Snap to trace surface" option.
+A: Emm, Check the "Snap to trace surface" option.

 Q: How can I control errors when the clients are flooding my server with rails, and stacking/spawning outside of the map bounds?